Andela-thomas/Inverted-index/README.md

    This method can be used used to filter the text to remove conjuctions and other irrelevant words," can be modified to your specification ".
     ``` javascript
-      var text =  we are in the ocean of love, filtered;
+      var text =  "we are in the ocean of love, filtered";
         text = text.split(' ');
         filtered = hash.getKeyWords(text);
       // will return => ['ocean','love']